earlcr/Microsoft-Movie-Analysis/README.md

 ## Overview

-This project conducts an in-depth analysis of movie data from IMDb to uncover insights into which genres of films are most successful.
-Success is measured by examining domestic gross revenue, foreign gross revenue, average user ratings, and number of user votes for each movie in the dataset.

-The analysis aims to identify key patterns and relationships between movie genres and success metrics that can inform Microsoft's genre selection for their new movie studio.
-The goal is to leverage data-driven insights to maximize the revenue potential and profitability of Microsoft's upcoming slate of films.

-The key findings indicate that movies containing the genres Adventure, Action, and Sci-Fi consistently rank among the top for both domestic and foreign box office sales.
-Movies with the Adventure, Animation, and Comedy genre combination also perform well.
-Overall, the analysis suggests that Adventure is a crucial component across most high grossing genre combinations.

-### Repository Contents

-The repository contains the following:

--  imdb_data.ipynb - Jupyter notebook containing all data importing, preparation, exploratory analysis, visualization, and modeling code
--  data/ - This folder contains the 3 raw CSV data files downloaded from IMDb
--  images/ - All data visualization images, charts, and graphs generated from the analysis are saved here
--  Movie_Genre_Analysis_Report.pdf - A formal final report synthesizing the key findings and recommendations
--  README.md - The top level README providing an overview of the repository and project (this file)
+This project conducts an in-depth analysis of historical box office data to uncover patterns linking movie genres, ratings, votes, and revenues.
+The goal is providing Microsoft actionable insights as it enters the movie industry, guiding data-driven investments for maximizing financial returns.
+The analysis utilizes descriptive statistics and visualizations to reveal adventure, animation, action, franchises, and quality ratings strongly correlate with box office success.

 ## Business Problem

-Microsoft seeks to optimize its movie investment decisions as it builds up its new studio.
-The company needs data-backed insights on which types of films have achieved blockbuster success historically.

-Key questions include:
+As Microsoft launches its movie studio, data-driven analytics are required to inform multimillion-dollar investment decisions across projects and genres.
+Specifically, the analysis aims to answer:

--  What genres have the highest revenue potential based on past box office performance?
+-  Which specific genres have consistently generated the highest average domestic and international gross revenues?
--  How do user ratings and number of votes correlate with financial outcomes?
+-  How do user ratings on sites like IMDb correlate with overall financial performance for different movie genres?
--  Can Microsoft use this knowledge to pick winning genres for its upcoming slate?
-- This analysis aims to uncover key patterns linking genres to box office results.
-These insights can guide Microsoft's multimillion dollar investments in its productions.

-***
+-  How many user votes on rating sites associate with box office success for different genres?
+-  Can these detailed genre insights guide Microsoft's project selection for the highest probability of box office success?

+The goal is leveraging patterns linking genres to revenues to optimize Microsoft's genre selection strategy.
+This will maximize return on investment as the studio enters the industry.

 ## Data

-The data comes from IMDb and The Numbers box office database.
-It includes:
+The data includes three key datasets:

+-  Movie box office gross revenue data for over 7,000 films, including variables like title, studio, domestic gross, and foreign gross.
--  Movie metadata like title, genres, runtimes
+-  Movie metadata for over half a million titles, including original title, runtime, and genres.
--  User ratings and number of votes
+-  Movie ratings data with variables like average rating and number of votes.
--  Domestic and international box office gross revenue

-By combining data on genre, user engagement, and financials, the analysis can surface valuable insights.
-***
+Key preparation steps included:

+-  Dropping rows in gross dataset missing the studio name to enable analysis by studio.
+-  Imputing numeric columns like domestic gross with median values to fill in gaps.
+-  Ensuring data types were appropriate, converting foreign gross to numeric after removing commas.
+-  Merging all datasets using title and tconst as common unique keys.
+-  Adding a calculated total gross column by summing domestic and foreign gross.
+-  Creating a franchise flag column in merged dataset to enable franchise analysis.

+These choices focused on complete cases, maintained data integrity, enabled merging, and engineered features for additional insights.

 ## Methods

-The methodology focuses on:
+The analysis methodology focused on:

-- Data import, cleaning, merging, and preparation
+-  Leveraging descriptive statistics including mean, median, and standard deviation to summarize revenues across genres.
+-  Employing visualizations such as bar charts, scatterplots, and histograms to uncover patterns and relationships in the data.
+-  Calculating averages, percentages, and thresholds for key metrics like user ratings.
+-  Using groupby operations and merging to connect data across datasets and analyze different cuts.

+Key analysis plots included:

-- Calculating summary statistics like mean revenue for top genres
+-  Bar chart showing average gross revenue for top genres.
-- Data visualization using Matplotlib and Seaborn
-- Ranking genres by financial performance

-This descriptive analysis elucidates trends and relationships in the data.
-The findings directly inform the genre recommendations.
+-  Grouped bar chart of franchise vs non-franchise average gross revenue.
+-  Scatterplot relating ratings, votes, and high gross revenue movies.

+This approach extracted insights from the data without requiring predictive modeling or machine learning.

 ## Results

-Key results show:
+Key results and insights from the analysis included:

-- Adventure, Action, Sci-Fi is the top grossing genre combination
-- Animated and Comedy films also perform well
-- Franchise films outearn non-sequels
+-  Movies in the Adventure, Animation, and Action genres had the highest average gross revenues, with each exceeding $950 million.
+-  On average, movies in a franchise earned over $800 million more than non-franchise films.
-- Ratings and votes correlate to box office success
+-  Movies with user ratings exceeding 7.5 and votes over 100,000 associated strongly with high box office gross revenue above $500 million.
+-  The Sweetspot for high box office success was ratings between 7.5-8.5 and votes greater than 250,000.

-These insights equip Microsoft to make data-backed genre investment decisions for maximum profitability.
+These insights provide Microsoft with a data-backed investment thesis for maximizing returns.
+Limitations include incomplete revenue data and rapidly changing industry conditions affecting generalizability.

 ## Conclusions

-Based on this analysis, Microsoft should:
+Based on the analysis, the recommendations for Microsoft's movie investments are:

-- Prioritize movies in the Adventure, Action, Sci-Fi genre combination
-- Strongly consider Animation and Comedy films
+-  Focus on proven high-revenue genres like Adventure, Animation, and Action for core studio projects.
-- Develop sequels and franchise films
+-  Develop franchises with sequels and leverage existing intellectual property to build fan affinity.
-- Market aggressively to drive positive ratings and votes
+-  Prioritize releasing quality films with strong engagement to drive audience ratings and reviews.

-Revisiting these findings annually will keep the recommendations relevant as new data emerges.
-Overall, this analysis provides a data-driven movie genre investment strategy.
+Implementing these data-driven recommendations can significantly increase Microsoft's probability of box office success for its upcoming slate of original movies.

+The analysis provides a template for continually leveraging data to guide Microsoft's movie investments as the studio matures.
+But constant vigilance is required given the dynamic nature of the entertainment industry.

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:
+Description of the structure of the repository and its contents:

 ```
 ├── README.md                           <- The top-level README for reviewers of this project